warmist/scripts/docs/gui/gm-editor.rst

 If you just want to browse without fear of accidentally changing anything, hit :kbd:`Ctrl`:kbd:`D` to toggle read-only mode.

+Click on fields to edit them or, for structured fields, to inspect their contents.
+Right click or hit :kbd:`Esc` to go back to the previous structure you were inspecting.
+Right clicking when viewing the structure you started with will exit the tool.
+Hold down :kbd:`Shift` and right click to exit, even if you are inspecting a substructure.

 Usage
 -----